 - May 16, 2019 - Tentative, if schedule slips.

 All meeting documents and discussion material will be saved to the LRA document library under a section for the BRC Campus District.
 If you wish to receive notifications of BRC meetings, please sign up here.
+Final Report for the BRC is located in the LRA document library.

 Campus District Visioning Contact